Private Ophthalmology in Stirling | Kings Park Hospital Skip to main content

 When you come for an assessment at our eye clinic, try to have a week’s break from contact lenses before you come in, so your consultant can see your eyes in their natural state.
 Ideally, it’s best not to drive to your appointment as they might put in dilating eye drops that blur your vision.
 You’re welcome to bring a friend or family member into the clinic with you.

-You will then see the Consultant Ophthalmologist, who will ask you many questions about your eye health and your vision.
-They’ll also discuss the optometrist’s findings and discuss what you are looking to achieve from treatment.
+At the initial consultation, you will see a consultant ophthalmologist, who will ask you many questions about your eye health and your vision.
+They’ll also discuss any findings from previous tests you may have had, and discuss what you are looking to achieve from treatment.

 Other specialist equipment that they might use measure parts of the eye.
 They include ocular biometry to measure the inside of the eye, a retinal optical coherence tomography (OCT) machine to take pictures of the retina, and a Pentacam scanner to assess the cornea.